Carsano/Road2ITD/02_Learning/Learning Readme.md

-This is the backbone of the notes, this is where all the learning will occur depending on the themes I need to organise my learning with technical a
+This is the backbone of the notes, this is where all the learning will occur depending on the themes I need to organise my learning with hard and soft skills